pluckynumbat/dice-game-client/README.md

 ---
 ### [Network/Requests](https://github.com/pluckynumbat/dice-game-client/tree/main/Assets/Scripts/Network)
-These are plain classes representing the client side requests that are sent to the backend.
-They have definitions of the request / response structs.
+These are plain classes representing the client side of network requests that are sent to the backend. \
+They have definitions of the request / response structs. \
+There is one for each of the backend's public endpoints.

 ---
 ### [Presentation/ScreenCoordinator:](https://github.com/pluckynumbat/dice-game-client/blob/main/Assets/Scripts/Presentation/ScreenCoordinator.cs)